scotthavird/crewai-template/README.md

    - Easy to package and deploy to AWS ECS/Fargate
    - Maintains consistency across different environments

+## Prerequisites

+- Docker and Docker Compose installed
+- Python 3.10 or higher for local development
+- OpenAI API key
+- Git (for version control)

 ## Quick Start

 1. Clone this template: